 Columbus Girls Academy

-Location: Western Georgia
+Location: Southwest Georgia

 Residents at Columbus Girls Academy receive professional counseling, both individually and in group settings.
 However, the therapeutic program extends well beyond formal counseling sessions.
-Every interaction with school staff, counselors and peers presents an opportunity for growth in relationships and respect for others.
+Every interaction with school staff, counselors, and peers presents an opportunity for growth in relationships and respect for others.
 They foster a positive peer culture, in which each teen assumes responsibility for her own actions as well as holding others accountable for their choices.
 In this way, teens influence one another in a positive manner, and they begin to make the right decisions out of a genuine change of heart.
-They encourage teens to shift their focus away from self and toward serving others through community service and special projects, mission trips and other outings.
+They encourage teens to shift their focus away from themselves and toward serving others through community service and special projects, mission trips, and other outings.

 Students at Columbus Girls Academy pursue high school diplomas through an accredited Christian education curriculum.
 Girls benefit from personalized lessons, multimedia enrichment, instruction from qualified teachers, and a unique credit recovery program.
 Columbus Girls Academy is registered as a non-public school with the State of Alabama.

-Girls and their families enjoy the tranquility of the 200-acre campus, which includes a 35-acre lake for canoeing, paddle boats and fishing, as well as hiking trails, a swimming pool, and sports facilities.
+Girls and their families enjoy the tranquility of the 200-acre campus, which includes a 35-acre lake for canoeing, paddle boats, and fishing, as well as hiking trails, a swimming pool, and sports facilities.
 Columbus Girls Academy is a special place where teenage girls experience life transformation and families find restored relationships.

 Columbus Girls Academy therapy involves an interpretation or identification of why the inappropriate behaviors are occurring, and then a contextualization of these reasons as a function of what erroneous assumptions are in place regarding meeting basic needs.
 Through discipleship curriculum and ongoing pastoral counseling relative to the curriculum content, the students are able to discover their incorrect assumptions and replace them with a relationship with God.